 This issue can be caused by buggy or outdated graphics drivers.
 Some players reported that Valorant won’t launch because their graphics drivers were little out of date.
 So before trying anything more complicated, first make sure you’re using the latest graphics driver.

 One option is to update manually: You can visit the manufacturer website (NVIDIA, AMD or Intel), then search, download and install the video driver.
 But if you’re not comfortable playing with device drivers, you can, instead, do it automatically with Driver Easy.
+It’s a tool that detects, downloads and installs any driver updates your computer needs.

 - Download and install Driver Easy.